 While it may look pretty to have a trunk or a branch running through your tree house, it can also cause damage in the long run.
 Not only could a branch channel more water into your tree house, it could also damage your structure when the winds get up, as the tree’s branches move and flex.

+We would recommend installing the house around the trunk where possible.
 Designing a tree house in a way that protects the walls and base from water is essential, as well as protecting the wood you’ve used to build it.